umarov90/ReFeaFi/README.md

 ```sh
 conda install -c conda-forge tensorflow-gpu==1.7.0
 ```
 for the GPU version.
+If that does not work, try removing "-c conda-forge".
-In this case, you also need to install CUDA9 and cuDNN7:
+If you chose the GPU version, please also install CUDA9 and cuDNN7:
 ```sh
 conda install cudatoolkit=9.0
 conda install cudnn=7.1.2=cuda9.0_0